 Succession planning is not about creating an internal career path for incumbent staff, although it should not be about obstructing internal progression either.
-Senior posts should in mostly all instances be externally advertised to demonstrate openness and transparency, promote equality and diversity and ensure that the 'market' is tested.
+Senior posts should, in mostly all instances be externally advertised to demonstrate openness and transparency, promote equality and diversity, and to ensure that the 'market' is tested and to demonstrate that the best candidate has been selected.

 It is also the responsibility of the Management Committee to undertake an annual appraisal of the senior officer's performance and to ensure that the senior officer is supported to fulfil their role.
-The revised Regulatory Standards are explicit in setting out the requirement that senior officers undertake ongoing professional development (Regulatory Standard 6.7) and the training and development undertaken during the course of a year is reviewed as part of the annual appraisal.
+The revised 2019 Regulatory Standards are explicit in setting out the requirement that senior officers undertake ongoing professional development (Regulatory Standard 6.7) and the training and development undertaken during the course of a year is reviewed as part of the annual appraisal.
 Similarly, the appraisal includes consideration of any development priorities for the coming year, in the context of the business planning objectives, organisational requirements and personal objectives.
+The annual appraisal is an important component of the support that the Management Committee and office bearers provide to the senior officer and ensuring that it is completed, will be treated as a priority by the Chairperson.
+The report of the appraisal to the Management Committee will form part of the evidence bank for the Annual Assurance Statement.

-1 Scottish Housing Regulator (2019) Regulatory Standards of Governance and Financial Management draft available here
+&lt;sup>1 Scottish Housing Regulator (2019) Regulatory Standards of Governance and Financial Management draft available here

 Appraisal discussions (throughout the organisation) include consideration of where the staff member sees them self over the next 3-5 years - to inform training and development and also to support workforce and succession planning.
 It is recognised that this is especially important in the case of the senior management team and, critically, the senior officer because vacancies (or absences) at these levels are likely to be more difficult to fill or to cover.
+Although individual plans and circumstances change and unexpected opportunities arise, the Management Committee will aim to be aware of whether or not this is a foreseeable likelihood of the senior officer leaving within the period of the business plan.